 If the Fund experiences a "loss restriction event" and does not qualify as an "investment fund" for the purposes of the tax loss restriction rules in the Tax Act, the Fund (i) will be deemed to have a year-end for tax purposes (which, if the Fund has not distributed sufficient net income and net realized capital gains, if any, for such taxation year, would result in the Fund being liable for income tax on such amounts under Part I of the Tax Act), and (ii) will become subject to the loss restriction rules generally applicable to a corporation that experiences an acquisition of control, including a deemed realization of any unrealized capital losses and restrictions on its ability to carry forward non-capital losses.
+The Fund will be considered an "investment fund" for the purposes of the tax loss restriction rules if it meets certain conditions, including complying with certain asset diversification requirements, taking into account specific proposals to amend the Tax Act released on January 15, 2016.
+The proposed amendments are generally relieving in nature and are designed to prevent a person or group of persons from becoming a majorityinterest beneficiary or a majority-interest group of beneficiaries of a trust simply as a result of the redemption of units by another unitholder of the trust.
 Generally, the Fund would be subject to a loss restriction event if a person becomes a "majority-interest beneficiary", or a group of persons becomes a "majority-interest group of beneficiaries", of the Fund, as those terms are defined in the Tax Act.
 Generally, a person would be a majority-interest beneficiary of the Fund if it, together with Persons with whom it is affiliated, owns more than 50% of the fair market value of the Fund's outstanding Units.